ThatMadCap/mad-cipherheist/README.md

 * 0ms when heist isn't active.
 * 0ms while doing heist setup.
 * 0.1ms when loops are running (trackedloot blips and beep loops are active)

+####### Note
+This resource was originally created for my own FiveM Server, and I had no plans on releasing it.
+The code could use improving, and there are certainly better ways to do things than I have chosen.
+The main section that could use more work is the tracked loot blips (displaying to on duty police).
+The idea was always to have a blip displayed on the location of the tracked item, but I never got around to making it work properly.